gagneurlab/absplice/README.md

 AbSplice: aberrant splicing prediction across human tissues
 --------------------------------
-This package predicts aberrant splicing across human tissues with AbSplice, as described in [Wagner, Çelik et al., Nature Genetics 2023](https://www.nature.com/articles/s41588-023-01373-3).
+This methods predicts aberrant splicing across human tissues with AbSplice, as described in [Wagner, Çelik et al., Nature Genetics 2023](https://www.nature.com/articles/s41588-023-01373-3).

-Precomputed AbSplice-DNA scores for all possible SNVs genome-wide are available [here](https://doi.org/10.5281/zenodo.6408331) for download.
+Precomputed AbSplice-DNA scores for all possible single-nucleotide variants genome-wide are available [here](https://doi.org/10.5281/zenodo.6408331) for download.

-AbSplice predictions are based on enhanced tissue-specific splice site annotations ([SpliceMaps](https://github.com/gagneurlab/splicemap)) and are computed from VCF files.
+AbSplice predictions are computed from VCF files and are based on enhanced tissue-specific splice site annotations ([SpliceMaps](https://github.com/gagneurlab/splicemap)).
 The scores represent the probability that a given variant causes aberrant splicing in a given tissue.

-AbSplice-DNA: if only DNA is available, different DNA-based splicing predictions as well as information from tissue-specific SpliceMaps are combined into the integrative model AbSplice-DNA (see [example](https://github.com/gagneurlab/absplice/tree/master/example) usecase).
+AbSplice-DNA: if only DNA is available, different DNA-based splicing predictions, as well as information from tissue-specific SpliceMaps, are combined into the integrative model AbSplice-DNA (see [example](https://github.com/gagneurlab/absplice/tree/master/example) use case).

-AbSplice-RNA: if extra RNA-seq from clinically accessible tissues (e.g. blood or skin) is available, these direct splicing measurements can be used to predict aberrant splicing in any other tissue from the same individual with the model AbSplice-RNA.
+AbSplice-RNA: if RNA-seq from clinically accessible tissues (e.g. blood or skin) is available, these direct splicing measurements can be used to predict aberrant splicing in another tissue from the same individual with the model AbSplice-RNA.

 ![AbSplice](https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fs41588-023-01373-3/MediaObjects/41588_2023_1373_Fig1_HTML.png?as=webp)